-The bowler began life in 1849 as an English gamekeeper’s hat then worked its way into all social classes.
+The history of the bowler hat begins in 1849.
+At first it was an English gamekeeper’s hat then worked its way into all social classes.
 After the Second World War, it became the trademark of the City Gentleman and the basis for the British stereotype that’s still recognizable today.

 The stereotype of a British man is that of the City Gentleman.
 He wears a dark suit, sports a bowler hat, and has an umbrella that doubles as a walking stick – and, more than likely, he works in London’s financial district.
 But the most distinguishing part of the City Gent’s ensemble is his neat and practical little hat which didn’t start out as a city hat at all.

 History of the Bowler

 The humble British bowler’s story begins in 1849 on Lord Coke’s large estate in Norfolk, England.
 Like most of the noble class, Lord Coke’s favorite pastimes were hunting and fishing.
 So he employed lots of gamekeepers to take care of his land and to make sure there was always game at the ready for his sporting pleasure.
 They also had to chase off any poachers who wanted to have Lord Coke’s animals for dinner.